engr101staff/engr101matlab/_sources/intro_to_matlab/main.rst

 ..
 Welcome!
 .. ^^^^^^^^

 Welcome to Engr 101!
-In Engr 101, we will be learning basic principles of programming computer code and simple algorithms used to tackle engineering problems.
-We will learn these concepts by first programming in MATLAB (which is really good at processing data and visualizing it) and then C++ (which is really good at automating decisions and creating a process).
-We have done our best to use wide-ranging real-world examples for as much of the class as possible.
+In Engr 101, we will learn basic principles of programming computer code and simple algorithms used to tackle real-world engineering problems.
+We will learn two programming languages: MATLAB (which is really good at processing data and visualizing it) and C++ (which is really good at automating decisions and creating a process).

 **Why are we using Runestone?**

-We believe that the best way to learn programming is to practice with each new programming skill and concept as it is introduced.
+The best way to learn programming is to practice with each new programming skill and concept as it is introduced.
 This is hard to do in a traditional lecture but easy to do with the Runestone platform.
-Each Runestone chapter has sections that each follow the same general pattern: introduce a concept, show some examples, check your understanding, and practice the concepts.
+Each Runestone chapter has sections that follow the same general pattern: introduce a concept, show some examples, check your understanding, and practice the concepts.

-The Runestone chapter sections use a variety of approaches for these steps, including short videos, text and images, multiple choice and true/false questions, actual coding practice, and "mixed up code" problems (where you're given the lines of code and you need to arrange the code so that program works correctly).
+We use a variety of approaches for these steps, including short videos, text and images, multiple choice and true/false questions, actual coding practice, and "mixed up code" problems (where you're given the lines of code and you need to arrange the code so that program works correctly).
 Each question and practice exercise has some type of feedback for you.
-You can check your answers to true/false and multiple choice questions right away, and Runestone will either tell you whether you are correct or will give you a hint about how to get to the correct answer.
-The coding practice questions have walkthrough videos that you can watch if you get stuck or want to verify that you've solved the problem correctly.
+You can check your answers to true/false and multiple choice questions right away, and Runestone will either tell you whether you are correct or will give you a hint.
+More complex questions have walkthrough videos that you can watch if you get stuck or want to verify that you've solved the problem correctly.

 **Who Are All These People in the Videos?**